zzg890/vch-docs/docs/2d-visualization/page/navigation.md

     **Page:** Select "Parameter_Setting".
     ![alt text](36.png)

-    **Title:** Binding expression " return Parameter Setting" +"_"+ property('Dropdown1#selectedText')
+    **Title:** Binding expression "return Parameter Setting" +"_"+ property('Dropdown1#selectedText')

     ![alt text](37.png)

-    **Custom Property:** The value of “Speed“ is bound to a dynamic tag.
-When “Motor 1” is selected in the drop-down box, the tag path of the Speed value is: @Demo:Motor1.Speed; when “Motor 2” is selected in the drop-down box, the tag path of the Speed value is: @Demo:Motor2.Speed.
+    **Custom Property:** The value of "Speed" is bound to a dynamic tag.
+When "Motor 1" is selected in the drop-down box, the tag path of the Speed value is: Demo:Motor1.Speed; when "Motor 2" is selected in the drop-down box, the tag path of the Speed value is: Demo:Motor2.Speed.

     ![alt text](38.png)

-    The value of “Power“ is bound to a dynamic tag.
-When “Motor 1” is selected in the drop-down box, the tag path of the Power value is: @Demo:Motor1.Power; when “Motor 2” is selected in the drop-down box, the tag path of the Power value is: @Demo:Motor2.Power.
+    The value of "Power" is bound to a dynamic tag.
+When "Motor 1" is selected in the drop-down box, the tag path of the Power value is: Demo:Motor1.Power; when “Motor 2” is selected in the drop-down box, the tag path of the Power value is: Demo:Motor2.Power.

     ![alt text](39.png)

-5. Save the page, click the ”Preview” button, and when you switch the options of the dropdown box, the pop-up window displays different contents according to the current options of the dropdown box.
+5. Save the page, click the "Preview" button, and when you switch the options of the dropdown box, the pop-up window displays different contents according to the current options of the dropdown box.

     ![navigation1](../../assets/images/navigation1.gif)